oscar-barlow/java-quickstart/1-basics/ReadMe.md

 ## Interfaces

-You are probably already familiar with the concept of polymorphism from Ruby and Javascript.
-Classes may inherit from a super-class in Java, just like in those languages.
-Where Java differs is in the ability to:

-1. Make the super-class abstract, i.e. impossible to instantiate; and
-2. With the use of interfaces.

-Of those, (1) is hopefully pretty self-explanatory.
-(2) however requires a little more information to understand.

-If you google something like "what is an interface java," sooner or later you will find an explanation along the lines of: _Interfaces in Java represent a 'contract' between different parts of your application_.
-Personally speaking, I did not find this terribly helpful, as a beginner - although I will say, it does eventually make sense!
+If you Google something like "what is an interface java," sooner or later you will find an explanation along the lines of: _Interfaces in Java represent a 'contract' between different parts of your application_.
+Personally speaking, I did not find this terribly helpful, as a beginner - although it does eventually make sense!

 Let's define an interface: